sunilkumarreddypunnati/python-variables/README.md

 # 🧠 Python Variables Practice Tasks

 Welcome to my Python fundamentals practice repository!
-This collection of beginner-friendly scripts focuses on mastering variables, data types, arithmetic operations, and basic formatting.
-Each task is designed to reinforce core programming concepts through clear examples and real-world logic.
+This repository emphasizes the foundational role of variables in Python programming.
+Each task demonstrates how variables are declared, updated, and used to store and manipulate data across different contexts — from simple arithmetic to real-world applications like temperature conversion and financial calculations.
+By practicing variable usage in isolation and in combination with other concepts, this collection builds a strong base for writing clean, efficient, and scalable Python code

 ---